securityespresso/blog/_posts/2017-11-14-chrome-and-safari-uxss.md

 Chrome applied the coresponding patch (thanks to which the exploit was found).
 Pros - open source software allows one to monitor the changes.
 Cons: the same.

-A proof of concept is available here (Chrome < 62), the source code for [CVE-2017-5124 on GitHub](https://github.com/Bo0oM/CVE-2017-7089).
+A proof of concept is available here (Chrome < 62), the source code for [CVE-2017-5124 on GitHub](https://github.com/Bo0oM/CVE-2017-5124).

 ## Conclusion

 What conclusion?
-Well, be more careful, update your software to minimze the risks, but you've already heard this thousands of times.
+Well, be more careful, update your software to minimize the risks, but you've already heard this thousands of times.
 There's nothing new I can tell you :).

+**Editor's note: This is a translation of the following article [bo0om.ru/chrome-and-safari-uxss](https://bo0om.ru/chrome-and-safari-uxss).**